Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

 ```
 sudo setsebool -P httpd_can_network_connect 1
 ```
-The restart _Nginx_:
+Then restart _Nginx_:
 ```
 sudo systemctl restart nginx
 ```

 !!!
 Note
     This configuration is only for HTTP.
-If you need an HTTPS connection, follow the [Nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).
+If you need an HTTPS connection, please read the [Nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).

 ## Open firewall

 Your application is ready to receive traffic from the Internet but your firewall still block the communication.
-Allow the connection on the _http_ port that is _80_:
+Open the _http_ port that is (i.e. port _80_):
 ```
 sudo firewall-cmd --zone=public --add-port=80/tcp --permanent
 sudo firewall-cmd --reload